jackdewinter/pymarkdown/readme.md

   - leaf parse_paragraph
   - len(parser_state

+- why does hard break not have \n? (fix before release)
+  - hard break followed by 3 spaces, then emphasis
+  - variations of 52e with extra spaces after, etc.
+    - variation with start of 52e, then hard break, then something like start of 52e again i.e. make /x02 splitter come into affect
+  - hard break followed by each inline type
+  - hard break at start of text?

 - image token handling confusing and non-standard
 - fenced code block handling of line/col could be better
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi